 First, name the function in the top left of the page.

-Then, click "+Add" next to inputs to begin adding inputs.
+Then, click "Add Function Inputs" to begin adding inputs.
 Example:

 Then, add an endpoint to the end of the URL and choose the type of HTTP request.

-Select "Query Params" to begin adding key/value pairs.
-Use your defined Inputs in the "Value" column.
+Select "Query Parameters" to begin adding key/value pairs.
+Use your defined Inputs in the "Value" field.